One of the most significant threats to the unique biodiversity of south-west Western Australia.

 Some of the Phytophthora species that occur in WA are believed to be native.
 However, Phytophthora cinnamomi, the species with the greatest impact on biodiversity, is not native.
 It is thought that P. cinnamomi originated in South East Asia and was introduced to WA with infected horticultural plants in the early 1900s.

 Which plant species are susceptible to Phytophthora?

-In WA's south-west bioregion, more than 40% of native plant species are considered susceptible to the disease including many from the Proteaceae (banksia's and hakeas), Ericaceae (snottygobble), Myrtaceae (eucalypts) and Xanthorrhoeaceae (grass-trees) families.
-Threatened flora are at even greater risk with around 56% being considered susceptible (Shearer et al, 2004).
+In WA's south-west bioregion, more than 40 per cent of native plant species are considered susceptible to the disease including many from the Proteaceae (banksia's and hakeas), Ericaceae (snottygobble), Myrtaceae (eucalypts) and Xanthorrhoeaceae (grass-trees) families.
+Threatened flora are at even greater risk with around 56 per cent being considered susceptible (Shearer et al, 2004).

 Outside of our native flora, many of our garden, ornamental and horticultural species are also susceptible to P. cinnamomi.

 See the Indicator Plant lists for each of the major WA regions in the Downloads section below.

 - Phytophthora spreads naturally by moving through soil and the roots it infects, and in run-off.